 The ages ranged from 3rd grade through high-school senior, and none of the kids had any experience with electronics, except for two that took a one-day Arduino camp that I did two years ago.
 Plenty of parents joined us on the journey and along with a ton of volunteers.

 Hack Sioux Falls touched on every aspect of STEM (science, technology, engineering, and math) education during our four-month event.
-The students learned how to join metals with solder, learned about light rays reflecting through tinted glass, understood how microcontrollers worked,
+The students learned how to join metals with solder, learned about light rays reflecting through tinted glass, understood how microcontrollers worked, learned to build electronic circuits, and needed to do a lot of binary math — that last one was tough.
+How many camps can touch the entire STEM field?

 In addition to hands-on projects, the students learned some basic presentation and communication skills while they created a video of their project by explaining what they built, the challenges overcome, and their excitement of what they learned.